-Liz Ryan leads the Human Workplace movement and is author of Reinvention Roadmap.
+Liz Ryan leads the Human Workplace movement and is the author of Reinvention Roadmap.
 She’s a rare bird and a refreshing voice in Human Relations.
 We discuss modern HR shortfalls, why HR is broken, and why today’s common HR practices are actually squashing collaboration and creativity.

 Liz Ryan Smashes the Traditional Job Hunt

 Liz Ryan says much of the career advice you’ll hear is akin to bowing down and kissing someone’s feet— it completely grosses her out.
 She set out to write and give working people their dignity back, helping them understand they are half of the equation.
 Employees aren’t dog-meat, and employers aren’t kings.
 Employees hold half the power.